Filter by:

 October 8, 1804 - Whitehouse, Joseph

-• of the Rick a rees (Arikara Indians) live. we camped above the Isd on the S. S. Monday
+• we came to the upper end of an Island where one band of the Rick a rees (Arikara Indians) live. we camped above the Isd on the S. S.

 • October 8, 1804